Is Jackson Hole Open?

 So, the above is a bit of the “why” behind the real answer, which is; yes!
 You can ski, snowmobile, dog sled, shoot guns, get taxi rides, eat out at restaurants stay at hotels and have a great time!
 Business owners and their employees want you to come visit even if the Mayor and Chamber of Commerce don’t!

 If you are truly concerned about covid-19; stay home & don’t risk it.
 To date, there have not been any deaths in Jackson Hole of which Covid-19 was the primary causal factor.
 Unfortunately, we have lost a few of our own to old age and illness, and about half a dozen have also had Covid-19 at the time of death.

 Face covering compliance in most stores is at about 99.5%.
 We want you to come and visit and have a great time, however there are dozens of bugs you might catch, many skiers get broken bones, the roads are slick, there are avalanches and YOU are responsible for evaluating your own risk.
-We think it is very safe, and while you might get some bumps and bruises as trophies, your risk of drying from covid is about the same as the rest of the country, VERY low!
+We think it is pretty safe, and while you might get some bumps and bruises as trophies, your risk of dying from covid is about the same as the rest of the country, VERY low!

 “What are the local’s attitudes?”